openkcm/blueprints/cmk/plugins/sis-builtin/README.md

 }
 ```

-Closing all plugins as resources
+Closing all plugins as resources whenever the application is shutdown
 ```golang
 err := plugins.Close()
 if err != nil {